-Photo by Flickr user technotheory under Creative Commons for Attribution.
+(Photo by Flickr user Jared Goralnick, used under a Creative Commons license)

 Now he’s the cofounder of Hampden-based advertising technology startup Staq, which has been quite busy since its founding in summer 2012.
 Recently Subelsky hired four new developers, all of whom graduated from Staq’s first apprenticeship program where they were paid by the startup to improve their Ruby programming skills.

 What’s the first thing you do every day before doing any startup-related work?

 Time permitting, I go to the gym where I do a short but intense bout of Stronglifts.
 When I get to the office I get to Inbox Zero, then empty my inbox in the Things app, where all of my potential to-do items from the day before are stored.

 How often do you check your e-mail, and do you use any program to get to “Inbox Zero“?